 Read this case study to find out how our automated messaging helped The Turas Group to efficiently manage and effectively communicate with all job applicants who applied for a position at one of the top fast food restaurant franchises (Chick-fil-A) in the U.S.

 Important hiring metrics like time to hire and cost to hire can be positively affected by CRM.
 A simple process like informing candidates of what is happening with their application can have a positive impact on all of your hiring performance indicators.

 When IBM surveyed candidates, 63% said that they were satisfied with their experience as a job candidate, 24% were neutral and 12% disagreed.
 The survey also found that 22% of applicants said that there was not enough information shared during the hiring process and 18% said that the application process was too slow.

 Around 99% of companies that participated in a survey said that they used applicant tracking software (ATS), which comprised of assessment systems and reference checking systems.
 This indicates that hiring technology is used by most companies.
 This technology, however, has to be used correctly to provide benefits to both the applicant and the company during the hiring process.

-In order to get the most out of hiring technology, it must be combined with a human touch.
+In order to get the most out of candidate relationship management tools, it must be combined with a human touch.
 Unfortunately, 85% of applicants who were unsuccessful had doubts about whether the applications were seen or reviewed by human beings.